MichaelZhao45/HongKongHouseWebsite/README.md

 - Banner placement and dimensions

 Just a short update, will be keeping a log of my activities in this README to look back if I need to.
 Will probably not update this every single time I work on this project, only when I've hit a major milestone.

+<h1> End of Project </h1>

+Came back for the summer and turns out my parents don't need a website right now...

+They are already business enough as it is, so they told me the website would just make them busier.